evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 ## Column-level tests

 You can apply some tests to the individual columns.
 For example, to check if a specific feature or model prediction stays within the range.
-(Note that you can still apply column-level tests to all the individual columns in the dataset).

 To create a custom data drift test suite with column-level tests: